-During this shocking time of global pandemic, some businesses are being hit hard.
+During times of economic uncertainty, some businesses get hit hard.
 Really hard.
 Others, are practically unaffected.
 And others are somewhere in between.

 When life and business get turned upside down, it’s understandable that most people are going into ‘deer in the headlights’ mode and completely abandoning all normal behaviors .
 It’s perfectly natural to want to cut all expenses and anticipate the worst.
 No one should feel bad about these very valid (and sometimes practical) reactions.